nanite/TrampleStopper/README.md

 TrampleStopper

-A Simple Minecraft mod top stop the trampling for crops
+A mod to stop crop trampling

+By default, it only works when you have feather falling boots.